spectrocloud/librarium/docs/docs-content/vm-management/architecture.md

 For PXE boot, you can use both an untagged or native VLAN 0 network and a tagged network, such as VLAN 5.
-However, to ensure a successful PXE boot on a tagged network, we recommend setting the native VLAN network to the tagged VLAN ID on the switchport (in our example, this would be 5), so that the PXE boot can work with untagged traffic.
+However, to ensure a successful PXE boot on a tagged network, we recommend setting the native VLAN network to the tagged VLAN ID on the switch port (in our example, this would be 5), so that the PXE boot can work with untagged traffic.

-Alternatively, if the serves supports UEFI PXE boot and allows directly setting the VLAN ID for PXE boot, you can also use this option.
+Alternatively, if the server supports UEFI PXE boot and allows you to set the VLAN ID for PXE boot directly, you can also use this option.
 In this case, you need to adjust the configuration for **bond_mgmt** to run the `192.168.0.0/22` on a **bond_mgmt.5** subinterface.
-However, because it is difficult to achieve PXE boot on a tagged VLAN, we recommend using a native, or untagged, VLAN for PXE.
+However, because it is difficult to achieve PXE boot on a tagged VLAN, we recommend using a native or untagged VLAN for PXE.

 The **bond_data.20** subinterface provides outbound connectivity, as it has the default gateway.
 This is the primary way to publish services from container workloads to the end users.
-If there are any specific datacenter networks you want to reach over the **bond_mgmt.10** subinterface instead, you can configure them through static routes on the `172.16.0.0/22` subnet in Canonical MAAS.
+If there are any specific datacenter networks that you want to reach over the **bond_mgmt.10** subinterface instead, you can configure them through static routes on the `172.16.0.0/22` subnet in Canonical MAAS.
 Those routes will be automatically applied by MAAS upon server installation.

-For publishing workloads from VMs, you have the wollowing ways:
+For publishing workloads from VMs, you have the following ways:

-- Running the VM on the pod network like containers, and publishing the individual VM ports as Kubernetes services on the ** bond_data.20** network.
+- Running the VM on the pod network like containers and publishing the individual VM ports as Kubernetes services on the ** bond_data.20** network.
 In this case, you can use MetalLB to assign IP addresses.

 - Placing the entire VM on a VLAN and using Multus to assign the VM to a VLAN on top of the **br0** interface.
 In this case, it's the responsibility of the VM (for static IPs) or the network (for DHCP) to assign IP addresses.